blackducksoftware/detect-docker-inspector/src/main/resources/help/content/troubleshooting.md

     Error inspecting image: ${container_image_inspector_dir_path}/shared/run_.../{image}.tar (Permission denied)

-Possible cause: The Linux umask value on the machine running ${solution_name} is too restrictive.
+Possible cause: The Linux umask value on the machine running ${docker_inspector_name} is too restrictive.

-Solution/workaround: Set the umask value to 022 when running ${solution_name}.
+Solution/workaround: Set the umask value to 022 when running ${docker_inspector_name}.
 The cause could be a umask value that prevents read access to the file, or read or execute access to the directory.
-${solution_name} requires a umask value that does not remove read permissions from files and does not remove read or execute permissions from directories.
+${docker_inspector_name} requires a umask value that does not remove read permissions from files and does not remove read or execute permissions from directories.
 For example, a umask value of 022 works.

-### Problem: ${solution_name} cannot perform Docker operations because the remote access port is not enabled on the Docker engine.
+### Problem: ${docker_inspector_name} cannot perform Docker operations because the remote access port is not enabled on the Docker engine.

 When this happens, the following error may display in the log:

     Error inspecting image: java.io.IOException: Couldn't load native library Stack trace: javax.ws.rs.ProcessingException: java.io.IOException: Couldn't load native library

-In versions of ${solution_name} prior to 8.2.0, the logged error was:
+In versions of ${docker_inspector_name} prior to 8.2.0, the logged error was:

     Error inspecting image: Could not initialize class org.newsclub.net.unix.NativeUnixSocket Stack trace: java.lang.NoClassDefFoundError: Could not initialize class org.newsclub.net.unix.NativeUnixSocket